 Please follow hyperlinks below to find information published on this website in compliance with: What academies, free schools and colleges should publish online.

 - School contact details can be found on our Contact Us page.

-- the name of the member of staff who deals with queries from parents and other members of the public
+- name of the member of staff who deals with queries from parents and other members of the public

 - Admission arrangements can be found via our Admissions page.

 Academy trusts must publish the admissions arrangements for their schools on their website and keep them there for the whole of the offer year (the school year in which offers for places are made).

 - Term dates Can be found on our 'Term Dates' page